-- Successful completion of a minimum of 10 weeks of internship (SHS 558). - Completion of 400 clock hours including minimum clock hour requirements. - Grade of B or higher for all clinic rotations and clinic lab classes. - Completion of "My Checklist" on CALIPSO as instructed by the department. - An average 3.0 rating or higher on all KASA Skill competencies across disorders listed on the CALIPSO Cumulative Evaluation.
+- Successful completion of a minimum of 10 weeks of internship (SHS 558). - Completion of a minimum of 400 clock hours including minimum clock hour requirements indicated in CALIPSO. - Grade of B or higher for all clinic rotations and an average score of 2.99 or higher in each clinical area indicated in CALIPSO. - Completion of "My Checklist" on CALIPSO as instructed by the department. - An average 3.0 rating or higher on all KASA Skill competencies across disorders listed on the CALIPSO Cumulative Evaluation.